Contract Monoclonal Antibody Production

 Cell Line Optimization

-The critical optimization procedure developed at SLI dramatically increases MAB production.
+The critical optimization procedure developed at SLI dramatically increases MAb production.

 Small scale lots are manufactured to confirm the hybridoma’s productivity.

-A mass culture or a bioreactor is inoculated with the selected cell line.
+Roller bottles are inoculated with the selected cell line.
 The media is harvested according to established procedures.

 Ascites Production

-Optimal conditions for maximum antibody production are determined, including the pristane dose, the time interval between pristane priming and inoculation, the density of inoculum, and the age, strain and sex of mice appropriate for the MAB production.
+Optimal conditions for maximum antibody production are determined, including the pristane dose, the time interval between pristane priming and inoculation, the density of inoculum, and the age, strain and sex of mice appropriate for the MAb production.

 Mice are then inoculated with 106-107 cells/mL.
 Ascites is harvested 2-3 weeks following inoculation.
 The ascitic fluid contains 10-50 times the antibody concentration of the supernatant of hybridoma cells grown in culture.